akashacms/epub-guide/documents/1-introduction.html.md

 title: Introduction to AkashaEPUB
 ---

-AkashaEPUB is a system for publishing books as EPUB3 documents.
+AkashaEPUB is a system for publishing books in the EPUB3 format.
 EPUB is a widely used electronic book publishing format designed by the International Digital Publishing Forum.
 There is a large and growing ecosystem of reading devices and software which can consume EPUB files.
 Further, it allows you to publish books through electronic book markets like the Google Play Store, and Apple's iBook store.
-Amazon's Kindle marketplace can accept EPUB files but prefers its own MOBI format.
+Amazon's Kindle marketplace can accept EPUB files by using the KindleGen program to convert EPUBS to its own MOBI format.

-AkashaEPUB is built as an AkashaCMS plugin.
+AkashaEPUB is an AkashaCMS plugin.
 AkashaCMS is a general "content management system" for building static HTML websites.
 That is, AkashaCMS is a static site generator.
-Under the cover EPUB3 documents and websites share lots of technology in common, making it possible to reuse a static site generator to create EPUB files.
+The commonality is that, under the covers, EPUB3 format ebooks and share lots of technology with websites.
+An EPUB file is just a clump of XHTML files packaged along with some XML files containing metadata.
+That fact makes it possible to repurpose a static site generator to create EPUB files, as has been done with AkashaEPUB.

 This guide - see [github.com/akashacms/epub-guide](https://github.com/akashacms/epub-guide) for its source code - serves as both documentation for AkashaEPUB, and an example of its use.
-Please submit corrections or new documentation ideas through Github.
+Please submit corrections or new documentation ideas through Github, and see [](6-akashacms-project.html) to learn about the AkashaCMS project.

 The key features offered by AkashaEPUB are